Each year, 1.6 million voluntourists descend upon the Haitis of the world.

 Typically, the U.S. Department of State issues travel warnings for people heading overseas.
 Erring on the side of extreme caution, they are often alarmist, comically inflating the risks posed to Americans abroad.

 There’s only one country the State Department won’t warn you about.
-It’s a country where there are almost as many guns as people, where sectarian political opposition lead to complete shutdowns of the nation’s federal government.
+It’s a country where there are almost as many guns as people and where sectarian political divisions cause complete shutdowns of the federal government.
 Here’s how a State Department travel advisory might look for the land of the free.

 The first anti-gay laws on the African continent have become the target African LGBTQ-rights activists, who argue that homophobia, not homosexuality, was an import from the West.

 The law in question is a colonial-era ban on “carnal knowledge against the order of nature” is part of the penal code in dozens of former British colonies.
 Many of them are former British colonies with the exact same law on the books.